 The Class of 2018 is already on its way to fulfilling that aspiration.
 Although the bar exam still lies ahead, by graduation 77 percent had already found employment.

-The ceremony on May 20, 2018, included speeches by graduates chosen by their classmates: re Marianne Elsholf for the LLM graduates, Ruth Fortune for the JD Evening Division and Andrew Mark Ammirati for the JD Day Division.
+The ceremony on May 20, 2018, included speeches by graduates chosen by their classmates: re Marianne Elshof for the LLM graduates, Ruth Fortune for the JD Evening Division and Andrew Mark Ammirati for the JD Day Division.

 Paul Chill, associate dean for clinical and experiential education, served as chief marshal for the ceremony and was chosen by the graduates to receive the Perry Zirkel ’76 Distinguished Teaching Award.